Trois-Rivières, Guadeloupe

-Trois-Rivières (/fr/; literally "Three Rivers"; Twarivyè) is a commune in the overseas department of Guadeloupe, and the chef-lieu of the Canton of Trois-Rivières.
+Trois-Rivières (/fr/; literally "Three Rivers"; Twarivyè) is a commune in the overseas department of Guadeloupe, and the seat of the Canton of Trois-Rivières.
 It is on the south coast of the island of Basse-Terre.
 It is surrounded with the towns of Capesterre-Belle-Eau, Vieux-Fort and Gourbeyre.

 Twin towns

 It is twinned with La Ferté-Saint-Aubin, a town in Loiret, France.